btzy/lieuzhenghong.com/root/group_testing.md

 > As part of the Digital Government Blueprint
 > and the continuing economic difficulties
-> caused by the post-pandemic pandemic,
+> caused by the post-pandemic apocalypse,
 > we call upon the Whole-of-Government
 > to embark upon a Productivity Improvement and Digitisation Journey
 > to increase WoG efficiency and reduce government expenditure...